aishasartaj1/AllyIn/README.md

-# AllyIn Compass
+#  AllyIn Compass – Discovery & Intelligence Engine

-A smart enterprise assistant that can answer domain-specific questions using structured SQL data, unstructured documents (like emails and PDFs), and graph databases.
+AllyIn Compass is a smart enterprise assistant designed to answer natural language questions using structured data (SQL), unstructured data (vector search), and graph knowledge bases (Neo4j).
+It simulates a multi-modal Retrieval-Augmented Generation (RAG) pipeline and uses lightweight fine-tuning with LoRA.
 Built with LangChain, Streamlit, Neo4j, and DuckDB.

 ---

 ## 🚀 Features

 * **Multi-modal Querying:** Automatically routes user queries to the best tool (SQL, Vector, or Graph)
-* **Compliance & PII Alerts:** Highlights sensitive data or risky terms
+* **Compliance & PII Alerts:** Highlights sensitive data or risky terms in responses
-* **Dashboard:** Built-in observability for query logging and tool usage
+* **Observability Dashboard:** Visualizes tool usage, query logs, and response latency
+* **Feedback Loop:** Collects thumbs up/down for future iterations and analysis
-* **Learning Tools:** Includes simulated fine-tuning using LoRA
+* **Learning Tools:** Includes RAG-style retrieval and simulated fine-tuning using LoRA (for exploration only)

 ---